littlespeechless/CSE-534-Project-DTube/README.md

-# CSE-534-Project-DTube-
-CSE 534 Course Project
+# CSE 534 Course Project

+## DTube analysis over the month

+`script` contains the runing script for each vantage point. `analysis` contains the data and analysis script for the plots